mirand863/hitac/README.md

 conda activate qiime2-2020.2
 ```

-With QIIME 2 installed, you can install HiTaC using either conda or pip:
+Afterwards, HiTaC can be installed using either conda or pip:

 ```
 conda install hitac